MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-sample-solution.md

      ![Set Environment Variables](media/setup-almacceleratoradvanced-sample-solution/image-20210920120825279.png)

      - This screen lists all of the environment variables in your solution and allows users to set the value of the environment variables in the downstream environment.
-     - For standard environment variables (for example String, Number, JSON) **enter the value in the text box** to the right of the environment variable name
+     - For standard environment variables (String, Number, or JSON) **enter the value in the text box** to the right of the environment variable name
      - For data source environment variables **use the dropdowns to select the appropriate data source** to use in the downstream environment.

    - App Sharing